hwslabs/iam-java-client/docs/RootUser.md

-# AdminUser
+# RootUser

-Administrator user details for the organization
+Root user details for the organization

 ## Properties